Battle of Chedabucto

-The Battle of Chedabucto occurred against Fort St. Louis in Chedabucto (present-day Guysborough, Nova Scotia) on June 3, 1690 during King William's War (1689–97).
+The Battle of Chedabucto occurred against Fort St. Louis in Chedabucto (present-day Guysborough, Nova Scotia) on June 3, 1690, during King William's War (1689–97).
 The battle was part of Sir William Phips and New England's military campaign against Acadia.
 New England sent an overwhelming force to conquer Acadia by capturing the capital Port Royal, Chedabucto, and attacking other villages.
 The aftermath of these battles was unlike any of the previous military campaigns against Acadia.
 The violence of the attacks alienated many of the Acadians from the New Englanders, broke their trust, and made it difficult for them to deal amicably with the English-speakers.

 Historical context

 Clerbaud Bergier led other merchants from La Rochelle, France in enjoying a fishing monopoly in Acadia.
 In 1682, Fort St. Louis was established by the Company of Acadia (Compagnie de la Peche Sedentaire) to protect the fishery.
 The principal port was at Chedabucto Bay, which accounted for fifty fishers in 1686.
 Dauphin de Montorgueil was the commandant at Fort Saint-Louis.
 Bergier's monopoly was contested by other Acadian merchants, among them Acadian governor Michel Leneuf de la Vallière de Beaubassin, who had been selling fishing licenses to New Englanders.

 There were various intentions behind the New England attack on Acadia.
-Some wanted the expedition to lay the foundation for a profitable postwar relations with the Mi'kmaq and Acadians, while others sought only to punish them for their alleged complicity in recent attacks against New England.
+Some wanted the expedition to lay the foundation for profitable postwar relations with the Mi'kmaq and Acadians, while others sought only to punish them for their alleged complicity in recent attacks against New England.

 Battle

 As part of Sir William Phips' expedition to capture the capital of Acadia Port Royal, Phips sent Captain Cyprian Southack to Chedabacto with 80 men to destroy Fort Saint-Louis and the surrounding French fishery.
-Louis-Alexandre des Friches de Meneval was stationed at the fort with 12 soldiers.
+25 soldiers were stationed at the fort, led by Commandant Montorgueil.
 The soldiers at Fort Saint-Louis, unlike those at Port Royal, put up a fight before surrendering.
-They tried to defend the fort for over six hours, until fire bombs burned the fort to the ground.
-Southack destroyed the enormous amount of 50,000 crowns of fish.
+Southack landed 50 of his men at Salmon River, near present day Cook's Cove.
+Southack led his men over land and assaulted the fort, being fired upon by the French cannons as they approached.
+Southack made an offer for the French to surrender but was refused.
+Southack led some men around the side of the fort and threw several firebombs over the wall, igniting the power storage.
 The garrison capitulated on honorable terms and were sent to the French capital of Newfoundland, Plaisance.

+Southack reports 2 men killed and 6 wounded during the assault, with no mention of French casualties.
+After the battle, he spent several days demolishing the fort and destroyed the enormous amount of 50,000 crowns of fish.